 World Court Project members worked to ensure as many countries as possible made strong arguments in favour of the illegality of nuclear weapons.
 This included advising many of the governmental legal teams; delivering almost four million ‘Declarations of Public Conscience’ to the Court from individual citizens around the world asserting the inhumane, illegal nature of nuclear weapons; and successfully advocating for the first time ever for the Court to hear evidence from ‘citizen witnesses’ who had personally suffered the effects of nuclear weapons.
 Many other countries made similar statements to New Zealand, arguing that nuclear weapons are illegal under international law.
 Australian Foreign Minister Gareth Evans, for example, declared that the use, threat of use, acquisition, development, testing and possession of nuclear weapons are illegal, since ‘nuclear weapons are by their nature illegal under customary international law.’

 On 8 July 1996, the International Court of Justice delivered its historic Advisory Opinion, entitled “Legality of the Threat or Use of Nuclear Weapons.”
-Key highlights of the Opinion were that he Court by majority ruled that “the threat or use of nuclear weapons would generally be contrary to the rules of international law applicable in armed conflict, and in particular the principles and rules of humanitarian law”; and agreed unanimously that “There exists an obligation to pursue in good faith and bring to a conclusion negotiations leading to nuclear disarmament in all its aspects under strict and effective international control.”
+Key highlights of the Opinion were that the Court by majority ruled that “the threat or use of nuclear weapons would generally be contrary to the rules of international law applicable in armed conflict, and in particular the principles and rules of humanitarian law”; and agreed unanimously that “There exists an obligation to pursue in good faith and bring to a conclusion negotiations leading to nuclear disarmament in all its aspects under strict and effective international control.”

 Ever since 1996, the New Zealand government has linked this important normative precedent to its more progressive disarmament objectives, advocating strongly for the elimination of nuclear weapons.

 For further reading on the World Court Project, see the following publications.
 Further publications can be found on our website here.
+You can also watch this short video on AlJazeera about the campaign and nuclear free NZ.